mercmobily/hot-form/README.md

 This will cause `hot-form` to set the field named `name` as `invalid`, with the invalid message set as `Not good!`.

+**NOTE**: in some cases, the actual submitting field is a hidden one, whereas the UI input field is only used for input.
+In such a case, you can assign the `vname` property to the UI field, which will get the error message in case the server responds with one.

 ## Emit events so that other widgets can display messages

 The element will fire the following messages: